polywock/Awesome-GPTs/README.md

 - [Cold Email Mentor](https://chat.openai.com/g/g-pyAi2HcLH): Crafts high-conversion cold emails[ \(...\)](support/desc/pyAi2HcLH.md)

 - [Cold Mail by DoMore.ai](https://chat.openai.com/g/g-iVolzNwa5): Use this custom GPT to engage prospective customers with personalized cold emails based on your offer's URL and the URL of the customer's website.[ \(...\)](support/desc/iVolzNwa5.md)

+- [Content Helpfulness and Quality SEO Analyzer](https://chat.openai.com/g/g-WxhtjcFNs): I help you evaluate your web content helpfulness, relevance, and quality for your targeted query based on Google's guidelines vs the one of your competitors.[ \(...\)](support/desc/WxhtjcFNs.md)

+- [SellMeThisPen](https://chat.openai.com/g/g-cTqsEOE4C): Create second hand marketplace listings based on pictures.
+Start by uploading a picture.[ \(...\)](support/desc/cTqsEOE4C.md)

+- [GPT-Seller](https://chat.openai.com/g/g-CS0BEb5pJ): Enter the name of the product or service I can help you sell.[ \(...\)](support/desc/CS0BEb5pJ.md)